Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 Duration of results and touch-ups

-One of the most frequent questions is: "How long does the filling last?"
+One of the most frequent questions is: "How long do the fillers last?"
 The answer varies according to the product used, the area treated, and the individual metabolism of each patient.
 But I can outline a general overview:

 Durability by region